Fontbonne University: Recent history

 Nancy Blattner became the university's 15th president in 2020.
 She was previously the president of Caldwell University and had been Fontbonne's Vice President of Academic Affairs from 2004 to 2009.

 In 2022, it was revealed that the huge drop in enrollment of students from 2,293 (in 2011) to 955 (in 2021) has caused the university to operate at a deficit for the past 10 years.

+By November, 2023 enrollment had dropped to 874 with a deficit of $5.2 million.

+In March 2024, officials with the university announced that it will close in 2025.
+The adjacent Washington University in St. Louis has agreed to purchase the campus.
+After closure, Fontbonne student records will be maintained by Saint Louis University.

 Athletics

-The Fontbonne athletic teams are called the Griffins.
-The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since it was a founding member back in the 1989–90 academic year.
-The Griffins also previously competed in the Show–Me Conference (now currently known as the American Midwest Conference since the 1994–95 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1986–87 to 1989–90 (the latter school year was due to dual membership within the NAIA and the NCAA Division III ranks).
+The Fontbonne athletic teams were called the Griffins.
+The university is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since it was a founding member back in the 1989–90 academic year.
+The Griffins also previously competed in the Show–Me Conference (now currently known as the American Midwest Conference since 1994–95) of the National Association of Intercollegiate Athletics (NAIA) from 1986–87 to 1989–90 (the latter school year was due to dual membership within the NAIA and the NCAA Division III ranks).

-Fontbonne competes in 23 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, golf, soccer, sprint football (beginning in 2022), track & field (indoor and outdoor), volleyball and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, stunt (formerly co-ed), track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include cheerleading, dance and eSports (which none of the co-ed sports are recognized or governed by the NCAA).
-Former sports included men's & women's tennis.
+Fontbonne competed in 23 intercollegiate varsity sports.
+Men's sports included baseball, basketball, cross country, golf, soccer, sprint football (beginning in 2022), track & field (indoor and outdoor), volleyball and wrestling, while women's sports include basketball, cross country, golf, soccer, softball, stunt (formerly co-ed), track & field (indoor and outdoor), volleyball and wrestling, and co-ed sports include cheerleading, dance and eSports.
+None of the co-ed sports are recognized or governed by the NCAA.

-Sprint football

-Sprint football, a weight-restricted form of American football governed outside the NCAA structure, will be added in 2022.
-Fontbonne is one of six charter members of the Midwest Sprint Football League.
+In 2022, Fontbonne became one of six charter members of the Midwest Sprint Football League.